thoukydides/matterbridge-dyson-robot/README.md

 Each robot vacuum appears as a standalone Matter device with a single endpoint.
 This supports basic start/stop/pause/resume control and changing power mode.
 Detailed status information is provided for the robot vacuum's activity, battery, and any faults.

-Zone cleaning and mapping control are not currently supported, as Dyson's MQTT API does not appear to expose these functions.
+Zone cleaning is not currently supported; access to the maps and zone configuration needs to be implemented via the MyDyson account instead of the MQTT API used for everything else.

 #### Robotic Vacuum Cleaner Device